MuncleUscles/radflix/README.md

 ## Rationale

-- Minimal: Only include necessary packages and settings.
+- Minimal: Only include necessary packages and settings for printing "hello world".
 - Hot reload: Use `nodemon` instead of `webpack` HMR since `nodemon` is easier and more flexible.